Cuttack: Civic administration

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Cuttack Municipal Corporation reported total revenue receipts of ₹211 crore (US$25 million) and total expenditure of ₹219 crore (US$26 million) in 2022–23.
+Tax revenue accounted for about 51.2% of the total revenue, while the corporation received ₹85 crore in grants during the financial year.

 Political and municipal administration

 The City of Cuttack is administered by the Cuttack Municipal Corporation.
 CMC was established as a municipality on 4 June 1876 and was named as a corporation on 15 August 1994.
 This corporation covers an area of 192.5 km^{2}.
 The CMC is in charge of the civic and infrastructure needs of the Metropolitan City.

 The Mayor heads the municipal corporation and the municipal commissioner is head of the executive arm.
 A municipal commissioner is an Indian Administrative Service (IAS) officer appointed by the state government.
 Subhash Chandra Singh is the first directly elected mayor of Cuttack and holds executive power in the Municipal Corporation.

 Cuttack City is divided into three constituencies, which are represented at the State Legislative Assembly, viz., Barabati-Cuttack, Choudwar-Cuttack, and Cuttack Sadar.